c6o/docs/content/tutorials/core.md

 > Note: if you would like to add a teleport and run the sample-project-leaf service locally, use
 > `czctl teleport namespace sample-project --exclude orig-sample-project-leaf sample-project-leaf`
-> This will allow you to listen to port 3010 locally since the cluster based service will not be using your local leaf service port.
+> This will allow you to listen to port 3010 locally since the cluster-based service will not be using your local leaf service port.

 ## Core Tutorial